Maiana: Administration

 Maiana is administered by an Island Council based in Tebangetua village.
 The Maiana constituency elects two representatives to the national House of Assembly in the capital of South Tarawa.
 Until you 2016, the MPs for Maiana are Dr. Anote Tong and Teiwaki Areieta.
 Dr. Tong was also the President of Kiribati.
 His son, Vincent Tong, is elected MP in April 2020.
 Apart from that, the local people of Maiana also have their ruling system that survive from the past.
 Unimwane Ruling System (Elders or old men ruling system).
 All villages from Tebikerai to Bubutei have their unimwane represent their villages to the Unimwane Council Body.
 This body called Tebau-ni-Maiana (The Crown of Maiana, sometimes called the most upper chamber of the Island).
 Among all Te Unimwane, they will choose the most aging one (older one) as their Baatua (Head of them).
 They execute rules of the Island that binding people together to follow.
 This rules and regulations based on the culture and religious belief of Maiana.
 For example, Uriam Kauongo was a Baatu before he died.

 Myths and legends

 There are different stories told as to the creation of Maiana and the other islands in the Gilberts.
 An important legend in the culture of Maiana is that spirits who lived in a tree in Samoa migrated northward carrying branches from the tree, Te Kaintikuaba, which translates as the tree of life.
 It was these spirits, together with Nareau the Wise who created the islands of Tungaru (the Gilbert Islands).

 History

 The island was surveyed in 1841 by the US Exploring Expedition.

 Maiana Post Office opened around 1925.

+In 2024, Ruta Teretia Babo became the first woman elected to represent the island at the House of Assembly of Kiribati.